 Hours and Location

-The Reference Room is open Monday through Thursday 9:00 am to 4:30 pm.
-An appointment with the archivist is required for records retrieval and assistance with research.
-To schedule a time to consult original materials please call ahead.
+The Reference Room is open Monday through Thursday 9:00 am - 4:30 pm (closed 12:00-1:00 pm).
+An appointment with the archivist is recommended for records retrieval and assistance with research.

 The City of Richmond Archives is located in the Library & Cultural Centre Building at Minoru Park in Richmond.